eric-wth/Backend-Dev-Projects/README.md

 # Backend-Dev-Projects
-This repository contains a collection of backend development projects written in Python, Go, and Rust.
-Each project demonstrates key concepts such as API design, database integration, and other backend development concepts.
+Below is a collection of backend development projects I have done and uploaded to GitHub.
+Feel free to have a look.